-Blue Lake and Little Blue Lake Via Mitchell Lake Trail is a 6.3 mile moderately trafficked out and back trail located near Nederland, CO that features a lake and is rated as moderate.
+Blue Lake and Little Blue Lake Via Mitchell Lake Trail is a 6.3 mile moderately trafficked out and back trail located near Nederland, Colorado that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash